Mylesti/PyperPaste/README.md

 # PyperPaste

 PyperPaste is a lightweight Windows utility that pastes clipboard contents by **simulating keystrokes** instead of using the standard paste operation.
-It’s useful in environments where normal paste (`Ctrl+V`) is blocked, unreliable, or rate-limited.
+It’s useful in environments where normal paste (`Ctrl+V`) is blocked, unreliable, or rate limited.

 The application runs with a simple Tkinter GUI and uses a global keyboard shortcut to type out whatever is currently in your clipboard.